AdarshGouda/RUDRAv1/README.md

 After reviewing several different ways to go about it, I settled for the below hardware-software stack.

-a.
-Kinematics: Differential 4-wheel drive
+1. Kinematics: Differential 4-wheel drive

 b.
 Perception Layer: